-- All new first-year and transfer students who do not yet have credit for MATH 151 are required to take the mathematics placement test online.
+- All new first-year and transfer students who do not yet have credit for MATH 151 are required to take the mathematics placement assessment online.
 Subsequent Advanced Placement credit or transfer credit for MATH 151 will override the mathematics placement result.

 - All new first-year and transfer students who do not yet have credit for COM 101 are required to demonstrate writing proficiency in one of three ways.
-Students may either pass the writing proficiency exam prior to enrollment based on satisfactory SAT or ACT writing sub-scores, or by submitting a satisfactory essay when requested, or by passing COM 101 during their first year of attendance.
+Students may either pass the writing proficiency assessment prior to enrollment based on satisfactory SAT or ACT writing sub-scores, or by submitting a satisfactory essay when requested, or by passing COM 101 during their first year of attendance.

-- Students in chemical engineering who have neither Advanced Placement credit nor transfer credit for CHEM 124 have the option to take the CHEM 124 proficiency exam to waive the class, but no credit will be awarded.
+- Students in chemical engineering who have neither Advanced Placement credit nor transfer credit for CHEM 124 have the option to take the CHEM 124 proficiency assessment to waive the class, but no credit will be awarded.